-- the Products will have those features described in the Product Schedule or within any applicable Product Terms
+- the Products will have those features described in the Contract Schedule; and

-- that it will use commercially reasonable efforts to ensure that the Products are accessible in accordance with these General Terms and Conditions and any Product Terms; and
+- that it will use commercially reasonable efforts to ensure that the Products are accessible in accordance with these General Terms and Conditions.

-9.2 The warranty set forth in clause 1 is in lieu of any other warranties, and to the fullest extent permitted by Law (subject to clause 9.3), all other warranties are hereby excluded, and the Company and its service providers hereby expressly disclaim
+9.2 The warranty in clause 9.1 is in lieu of any other warranties, and to the fullest extent permitted by Law (subject to clause 9.3), all other warranties are hereby excluded, and PIQ and its service providers hereby expressly disclaim all warranties:

 - that the Products or any Product Data will meet the Customer’s requirements;